• About

 The third night saw a resurgence.
 Facing challenges with knife defense and staff attacks, I aimed for internal calm.
 The unexpected twist came during the results – not 1st kyu, but Shodan.
 A 14-year journey of dedication unfolded, bringing pride and a sense of belonging to something bigger than myself.

 Yet, post-goal blues and a mild sense of shame followed.
 Shodan, meaning "beginning degree," signaled a new phase.
 Beyond technical exploration, it urged weaving Aikido into daily life and walking a spiritual path.
-The journey, dedicated to my wise mentors, continues, lightening the load with each step.
+The journey, dedicated to my wise mentors, continues, and I’m walking lighter with each new step.

 Originally penned in 2013, this essay captures a transformative chapter in my martial arts odyssey.